Seanland/namedapolooza/index.markdown

 layout: page
 ---
-### A Hackathon for Named Solution Engineers to solve real-world security challenges using Snyk's platform.
-Work in teams to create prototypes & learn about software security trends.
-Winners will be recognized.
+### Witness teams collaborate, innovate and solve real-world challenges in our Security Hackathon and recognize the winners!

 ## __*Our hackathon website is currently under construction, stay tuned for an awesome coding experience! 💻🚀*__